rmaryan/SmartMegaClock/README.md

 The clock shows current time, date, humidity and room temperature.

 The clock accepts telnet connections and can be managed using simple command line interface.

+All clock settings are stored on the SD card and are preserved if the clock was turned off.

+The clock screen can be dimmed using a manual switch.

 The clock can be powered by any USB power source.